It is that feeling that you have after you come back from a long holiday and then have to rush to work thereafter. It is not a good feeling indeed.

 After I drove the car back home, I realised my wife was still at work and there was no one around at home.
 It was almost noon and the sun was high over my head and crazy it may sound, I decided to wash the car – only then discovered rust like patches on the roof.
 There are also patches on the front.
 I wondered how I could have missed it.

-It is to save fuel (due Viva’s better fuel mileage) and also to run in additional mileage before the next service.
-When that happens, my car will remain at its place for days under the sun and rain.
+It is to save fuel (due to Viva’s better fuel mileage) and also to run in additional mileage before the next service.
+When that happens, my car will remain at its place for days under the hot sun and unforgiving rain.
 Over time, I guess my car’s paint surface must have given up, hence the start of rust.

-But I realised the rust like patches was not like the rust that I have seen before – this one seems to be on the surface and without any rough areas.
+But I realised the rust-like patches was not like the rust that I have seen before – this one seems to be on the surface and without any rough areas.
 So before I start to panic – I decided to try to wipe off the ‘rust’ with car polish first (several rubs with the normal car shampoo did nothing to clear the rust-like patches).

-On a quieter front…we had plenty of time for shopping items looking for the cheapest price tag and those under promotion, we also managed to find some ‘gems’.
-I also had some personal shopping to be done – mine for the long overseas deployment next month.
+On a quieter front, we had plenty of time during the holidays for shopping items looking for the cheapest price tag and those under promotion, we also managed to find some ‘gems’.
+I also had some personal shopping to be done – I had plenty to stock up for the long overseas deployment next month.

-The holiday was good but as many good things out there; it has to come to an end.
+The long holiday was good but as many good things out there; it has to come to an end.
 The usual office work and the traffic jam will recommence from today and my departure date is looming closer.